morgosus/morgosus.github.io/_posts/gaming/2021-08-13-fallout-shelter-base-and-resources.md

 missions will cost you 10 - 30 Rad-X. You regain it at a rate of 1 every 6 minutes.
 Each day you can also buy 120 Rad-X for a small price of 20 Nuka-Cola Quantums, then 40, 60 etc. Missions may hand you capsules with Rad-X that contain (based on their rarity) 60, 120, or 200 Rad-X. Vault 112 is one of the best places to get Rad-X, so make sure to keep at least 200 - 300 pre-war cash on you, and never miss the trader there.
 More about Vault 112 later.
+You may also claim additional 60 Rad-X three times a day at specific times.

 There are other currencies, but I'll get to them once they become relevant.